 The error bit (c-bit) is set if the file does not exist, if one of the necessary directories does not exist or is unreadable, if the file is not readable (resp. writable), or if too many files are open.
-From C, a - 1 value is returned on an error.
+From C, a -1 value is returned on an error.

-pipe - create a pipe
+pipe - create an interprocess channel